JasonPy/3dcv-mini-project/readme.md

 In order to run this project you have to make sure python3.8 or python3.9 is installed on your device.
 To get started we provide a short shell script `setup.sh` that creates a python virtual environment with all required packages.
 If this worked out, we can continue with the data retrieval.

 # Load Data Sets
+The 7-scenes data set consists of (who guessed it?) seven different scenes with each between $2,000$ and $12,000$ frames.
+To each frame the corresponding depth map and the camera-to-world, 4×4 matrix in homogeneous coordinates is provided.
+The full data set was obtained using a Kinect RGB-D camera at 640×480 resolution.

+To load and clean any of the scenes, just have a look into `load_and_clean-7_scenes_dataset.ipynb` listed in the `./data` folder.
+Choose the desired scene and the data set will be loaded and cleaned up.

 # Regression Forest
+Let's come to the main part of our implementation.

 ## Train the Forest
 ## Test the Forest